-Refer to the FAQs in the ARM technical support website, under Tool Licensing, for further information about what versions of floating license server software are compatible with what versions of the ARM software development tools.
+See the FAQs in the ARM technical support website, under Tool Licensing, for more information about the versions of floating license server software that are compatible with versions of the ARM software development tools.

-8.2 Can I define the order in which licenses in a mixed version license file are issued?
+7.3 Can I define the order in which licenses in a mixed version license file are issued?